hcsubser/hybridbar/README.md

     cd indicators
     ./build.sh --prefix=/usr

-There are currently 6 indicatrs all forked from elementary os indicators, those include: applications menu. sound widget, calendar/clock, network applet, session manager and system tray(which currently does not seem to work under wayland, PRs welcome)
+There are currently 6 indicators all forked from elementary os indicators, those include: applications menu. sound widget, calendar/clock, network applet, session manager and system tray(which currently does not seem to work under wayland, PRs welcome)

+## Settings
+Change settings using dconf-editor or gsettings Examples with gsettings:

+    gsettings set com.github.hcsubser.hybridbar use-transparency false

+To turn of transparency.

+    gsettings set com.github.hcsubser.hybridbar.calendar menu-command [command]
+    gsettings set com.github.hcsubser.hybridbar.network menu-command [command]
+    gsettings set com.github.hcsubser.hybridbar.sound menu-command [command]

+To set the command used when you click on the Settings... button of the corresponding widget.

+    gsettings set com.github.hcsubser.hybridbar.session logout [command]
+    gsettings set com.github.hcsubser.hybridbar.session shutdown [command]
+    gsettings set com.github.hcsubser.hybridbar.session reboot [command]

+To change actions corresponding to each button, if you use systemd there is no need to change, defaults will work.

+I will eventually make a GUI for these settings but for now this will do it.
+There are some extra settings with formatting for clock, check them out using dconf-editor.